 If a plumber in this neck of the woods chooses a faucet for you, you will most likely get a Moen simply because plumbers, after years of experience, know Moen to be a good, reliable faucet that almost never breaks – a pretty good reputation for a company that aims most of its advertising at consumers ("Buy it for looks, buy it for life") rather than the pros.

-We don't agree that Moen is the only good value in U.S.-based faucets. are, at the very least, strong contenders but Moen may have a slight edge, if only for its exceptional customer service.
+We don't believe that Moen is the only good value in U.S.-based faucets. are, at the very least, strong contenders but Moen may have a slight edge, if only for its exceptional customer service.

 The Company